Marilena Zachou making tabbouleh in her kitchen |

 It's all part of what Sydney-based innovation consultant Rachel Botsman calls the "revolution" of collaborative consumption, or the sharing economy.
 Since the global financial meltdown, "people have reverted to old market behaviours that involve trust - swapping, sharing, renting, bartering", she says.

+institutional trust to peer trust."
 Office worker Dimitris Coustas buys at least one lunch from Cookisto most weeks.

-Dimitris and friends"The cooks deliver the dishes to you themselves," he says.
+"The cooks deliver the dishes to you themselves," he says.
 "Sometimes they add a free dessert to encourage you to choose them again next time.
 It's funny, sometimes the housewives will ask if you have ordered from anyone else on the site and enquire how their food rates compared to others'.
 I think there is quite a bit of competition!"

 Cookisto has no way of monitoring the hygiene of the cooks' kitchens or checking the freshness of ingredients, but it urges users to post truthful reviews.